 - Sexually compulsive people, no matter how many relationships they’re in and how much sex they’re having, feel isolated and alone.

-In SCA meetings, people new to the program sometimes gasp as this list is read aloud, as they find themselves identifying with the list.
+In SCA meetings, people new to the program sometimes gasp as this list is read aloud and they find themselves identifying with items on the list.
 Some even say, “It’s like someone got inside my head and read my thoughts.”
-This doesn’t mean that every sexually compulsive person will connect with all fourteen items, but most will identify with at least half and usually ten or twelve.
+This doesn’t mean that every sex- or porn-addicted person will connect with all fourteen items, but most will identify with at least half and usually ten or twelve.

 For more information about identifying and diagnosing sex and porn addiction/compulsivity, check out this article discussing the common signs and symptoms, and our free and confidential sex and porn addiction screening quiz.